Annotations

 Labelfield on each annotation is for your reference in the list only — it is not drawn on the chart.
 To put text on the chart, use theLabelannotation type. - Annotations are not included in CSV export and cannot be added via CSV import.

-Add Annotationbutton is disabled until you either switch the chart type back, or clickDelete Mismatchedin the notice to remove them. - Duplicating a chart with a third-party post-duplicator tool will carry annotations along.
+Add Annotationbutton is disabled until you either switch the chart type back, or clickDelete Mismatchedin the notice to remove them. - On treemap and venn/euler charts, targets that disappear from the data are skipped at render, with a warning in the editor — see When targets disappear.